 - Although the company’s founders didn’t have luck with corundum, a partnership began that would take the company to global proportions.

 - Throughout the next several years, 3M continued to grow substantially.
-It added various products to its line, including Scotchgard™ products, Thermo-Fax™, Post-it® products, and more.
+It added various products to its line, including Scotchgard™ products and Thermo-Fax™.

 - The company’s enormous success led to the opening of several factories worldwide, including locations in Australia, Canada, Mexico, France, and England.

 By the time the Environmental Protection Agency (EPA) placed strict regulations on asbestos, 3M had already used the toxic set of minerals in various products for many years.
-3M eventually faced asbestos-related claims and lawsuits against the company.
+From the mid-1930s through the late 1980s, the company manufactured a range of asbestos-containing products.
+This extensive time frame highlights the longevity of asbestos usage before regulatory changes took effect.

 Today, 3M does not use asbestos in its products.
 It does make protective gear for asbestos workers, though.
 This includes respirator kits, eyewear, and body suits.
 It also provides training and technical support for using these products.